Consumers Blush When Caught With a Fake

 The research, believed to be the first to examine counterfeit luxury use in a social context, is forthcoming in the Journal of Consumer Psychology.

-Read more: “Counterfeit Luxury Consumption in a Social Context: The Effects on Females’ Moral Disengagement and Behavior,” will be published in a forthcoming edition of the Journal of Consumer Psychology.
+Read more: “Counterfeit Luxury Consumption in a Social Context: The Effects on Females’ Moral Disengagement and Behavior,” is published in the Journal of Consumer Psychology.